Quality, Health & Safety and Environment

 Statement of Intent for the Environment

-It is the Policy of the Company to protect the Environment and promote good working practices designed to minimise the effects of pollution.
+It is the Policy of the Red Funnel Group to protect the Environment and promote good working practices designed to minimise the effects of pollution.
 The company has integrated its Environmental Policy into its Safety Management and Quality System forming the Integrated Management System (IMS) and will undertake environmental audits or reviews to assess environmental performance within the IMS.

 The Company objectives are to: